google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 <!--
 One of the most common uses of Naive Bayes is in spam detection.
 It is one of the simplest algorithms to use for detecting "spammy" language in a block of text.
-This particularly useful in email, for example.
+This is particularly useful in email, for example.

 Image Details:
 * [no_spam.png](https://pixabay.com/vectors/email-mail-spam-message-e-mail-29853/): Pixabay License